A Comparative Review of the JASP Statistical Software

 Group-By Analyses

 Software also needs the ability to automate such selections so that you might generate dozens of analyses, one group at a time.
 While this has been available in commercial GUIs for decades (e.g. SPSS “split-file,” SAS “by” statement), BlueSky is the only R GUI reviewed here that includes this feature.
-The closest JASP gets on this topic is to offer a “split” variable selection box in its Descriptives procedure.
+The closest JASP gets to this topic is offering a “split” variable selection box in its Descriptives procedure.

 Output Management